itprojects/InboxPager/README.md

 - Forwarding messages (digests), from inside the app.

 - Full IMAP folders.
-The app is more "lite", than complete all-features gmail-replacement.
+The app is "lite".

 - Ordinary non-SSL/TLS.
 This includes (STARTTLS).

 - Printing messages on paper.
 You can save them to file, and print them manually.

+- Automatic inclusion of the message being replied to, in the new message.

 # Permissions